-NHS strikes force thousands to wait 18 months for surgeries
+NHS strikes force thousands to wait 18 months for surgery

 NHS strikes force thousands to wait 18 months for surgery as flagship target to be missed

-Exclusive: Up to 10,000 patients likely to be still waiting by end of March due to the knock-on effect of walkouts as government urged to speed up pay talks
+Exclusive: Up to 10,000 patients likely still to be waiting by end of March due to the knock-on effect of walkouts as government urged to speed up pay talks

-Thousands of patients are being forced to wait more than 18 months for treatments such as knee and brain surgeries as the health service is set to miss its flagship target because of NHS strikes.
+Thousands of patients are being forced to wait more than 18 months for treatments such as knee and brain surgery as the health service is set to miss its flagship target because of NHS strikes.

-NHS England last week claimed that it was “on track” to hit the mandated target but senior sources have warned that prolonged walkouts and unprecedented emergency care demand means that is now unlikely.
+NHS England last week claimed it was “on track” to hit the mandated target, but senior sources have warned that the impact of prolonged walkouts combined with unprecedented demand for emergency care means that this is now unlikely.

-They say up to 10,000 patients are still likely to be waiting to be seen by the end of March due to the knock-on effect of 140,000 appointment cancellations due to strike action, with more walkouts planned.
+The sources say it is probable that up to 10,000 patients will still be waiting to be seen by the end of March, as a knock-on effect of the cancellation of 140,000 appointments because of strike action.
+More walkouts are planned over the coming weeks.

 One trust leader said they feared more urgent cases could be deprioritised in a bid to clear the backlog.

-Sir Julian Hartley chief executive for NHS providers, which represents NHS trusts across the country warned that leaders were “cautious that efforts to bear down on the backlogs could be undercut by the escalating industrial action and vast workforce shortages”.
+Sir Julian Hartley, the chief executive of NHS Providers, which represents NHS trusts across the country, warned that leaders were “cautious” that efforts to eliminate the backlogs could be affected by the strikes and by a shortage of workers.

 He urged the government to open talks with unions now over the pay offer for this financial year.

-The most recent NHS data shows that 51,000 patients were waiting more than 78 weeks in December up from 44,000 in November.
-However, this is down from around 140,000 last year.
+The most recent NHS data shows that 51,000 patients were waiting more than 78 weeks in December, up from 44,000 in November.
+However, this was down from around 140,000 the previous year.

-In January, NHS leaders sent a letter to all trust directors requiring them to ensure all patients on their 78-week waiting lists were booked for an appointment or treatment before the end of April.
+In January, NHS leaders sent a letter to all trust directors requiring them to ensure that all patients on their 78-week waiting lists were booked for an appointment or treatment before the end of April.

-One senior NHS source said admitted that was not possible for many: “... it’s not eliminated I think the wording is virtually eliminated … when you consider strikes have accounted for around 140,000 appointments cancelled it’s not really a surprise we are where we are but I think that’s a pretty good result given where it could’ve been … It could be worse, it could be better depending on circumstances if there are more strikes before the end of March.
-If we have a difficult operational period.”
+One senior NHS source admitted that this would not be possible for many: “When you consider strikes have accounted for around 140,000 appointments cancelled, it’s not really a surprise that we are where we are, but I think that’s a pretty good result given where it could have been.
+It could be worse, it could be better, depending on circumstances... if there are more strikes before the end of March; if we have a difficult operational period.”

-Trust leaders said there would be around 9,000-10,000 people still waiting more than 18 months by the end of March.
+Trust leaders said that around 9,000-10,000 people would still be waiting more than 18 months for treatment at the end of March.

-“I fear the consequence of pushing so hard on the 78 weeks there will be some skewing of clinical priorities, with clinicians who might deprioritise more clinically urgent cases,” one said.
+“I fear the consequence of pushing so hard on the 78 weeks will be some skewing of clinical priorities, with clinicians who might deprioritise more clinically urgent cases,” one said.

-A third NHS source said their trust was doing better than expected, but if further planned industrial action goes ahead then it would put the target “at risk”, while a trust director said a “fair few trusts [in my region] who are a way away from getting zero”.

-“It would be multiple thousand [nationally] which would be my estimate,” they said.
+A third NHS source said their trust was doing better than expected, but that if further planned industrial action goes ahead then it would put the target “at risk”.
+One trust director said there were a “fair few trusts [in my region] who are a way away from getting to zero.
+It would be multiple thousand [nationally] ... would be my estimate,” they said.

-Another leader in the southwest said their backlog was into the thousands and it meant “constantly prioritising the long waiters and those that need to be in more urgently”.
+Another leader in the southwest said their backlog was into the thousands, and that this meant “constantly prioritising the long-waiters and those that need to be in more urgently”.

-The NHS has faced repeated strike action from nurses and ambulance workers since December with the most recent escalation resulting in the Royal College of Nursing and GMB carrying out action on the same day.
-Further strike action is also likely to be carried out by junior doctors following a ballot due to finish this month.
+The NHS has seen repeated strike action by nurses and ambulance workers since December, with the most recent escalation resulting in the Royal College of Nursing and the GMB union carrying out action on the same day.
+Further strike action is also likely to be carried out by junior doctors, following a ballot that is due to close this month.

-NHS director Sir Jim Mackey claimed last Thursday that the NHS remained “on track to hit our next ambition by April”, however, in a statement on Tuesday, a spokesperson from NHS England conceded that it would miss the mark.
+NHS director Sir Jim Mackey claimed last Thursday that the NHS remained “on track to hit our next ambition by April”.
+However, in a statement issued on Tuesday, a spokesperson from NHS England conceded that it would miss the mark.

-Instead, it said the NHS remained on track to “virtually eliminate” those waiting 78 weeks for treatment by April.
+Instead, the statement said that the NHS remained on track to “virtually eliminate” those waiting 78 weeks for treatment by April.

 “As planned, services are working hard to ensure that the number of people waiting for care continues to come down, including those who have previously chosen to wait and patients who need highly specialised treatment,” it said.